ab-2019blr/simpleprojects/StockMarketApp/doc/deployment_guide.md

     st.write(f"Market Hours: 09:15 - 15:30 IST (Mon-Fri)")
 ```

-This comprehensive deployment guide specifically tailored for an Indian Stock Market Analytics Platform includes all the necessary configurations, security measures, and deployment options needed to build and deploy a robust application.
+This comprehensive deployment guide specifically tailored for an Indian Stock Market App includes all the necessary configurations, security measures, and deployment options needed to build and deploy a robust application.
 The guide covers everything from local development setup to production cloud deployments, with specific emphasis on Indian market requirements, data sources, and regulatory considerations.